by Peter B. Gemma

 Gemma: Before we get into the specifics of decriminalization, I’d like to ask you about your positions on some other issues.
 You are on record as supporting an increase in funding for homeless shelters, spending more on housing assistance for welfare recipients, and federal funding of elections.
 Where would this money come from?

 Vacek: The money raised in a legal cannabis market and money saved by closing prisons will go a long way toward paying for the things that people really need.
+It would be fair to say this industry is booming where it is legal.
+Demand for a freeze dryer is through the roof as a consequence of their use to cannabis manufacturers.

 Gemma: You have said that legalization of cannabis would “improve foreign relations.”
 You favor eliminating CIA appropriations and “greatly decreasing” funding for a National Missile Defense Program.
 What’s your take on the threat of terrorism?